evantahler/next-subproject-example/README.md

 Observations:

 - If you use `npm link` in this module and then `npm link next-subproject-example` in your project, the next project will build properly.
 This is not the case when installed from NPM.
+This is a hint that Next might need help locating the proper wepback modules.